confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_configure_control_plane_listener

-Boolean to configure control plane listener on separate port.
+Boolean to configure control plane listener on separate port, which defaults to 8089.
 Applied only if kafka_broker_configure_multiple_listeners is true

 Default:  false